AdobeDocs/target.en/help/c-target-mobile-app/c-mobile-visual-experience-composer/mobile-visual-experience-composer.md

 * Although the normal UI can be targeted with the current implementation, Target View cannot be defined for dialog boxes and alerts.
 In Android, support for dialog boxes and Alert Target Views will be added into the full release.
 * The Mobile VEC can currently be used to create [A/B Test](../../c-activities/t-test-ab/test-ab.md#task_05E33EB15C4D4459B5EAFF90A94A7977) and [Experience Targeting](../../c-activities/t-experience-target/experience-target.md#task_A53DF336CB9F4D7BB87EF2106099EFC4) (XT) activities for Mobile Apps.
 Support for other activity types will be available in the future.
+* Preview is not supported yet.
+It will be made available in upcoming release.
 * While authoring your activity in the Mobile VEC, currently the Swap Image and Change Text actions are supported.
 Support for other actions will be available in the future.
 * You must close the mobile app from the recent apps section and not by pressing the [!UICONTROL Back] button while trying to reconnect the app to the Mobile VEC.